Kian1369/Automatidata-NYC-Taxi-Fare-Prediction-App/README.md

 ### Tasks

 - Perform hypothesis testing to validate assumptions.
-- Analyze statistical significance of key variables.
+- Analyze the statistical significance of key variables.
-- Ensure the data meets necessary assumptions for modeling.
+- Ensure the data meets the necessary assumptions for modeling.

 ### Deliverables